 Read all 26 stories at New York Magazine.

 Like HelloBeautiful on Facebook to stay on top of your favorite black celebrities:

 1. Taking Care Of Home & Still Fly!

 Being a mom is one of the most beautiful things you'll ever experience, it's also one of the toughest jobs in the world.
 Balancing a career while raising a family is no easy task, it takes a village of support from family and friends.
-But what if you were a celebrity and had to deal with mom life while living in the spotlight?
-Here are our favorite celebrities who tackle motherhood with style.

 2. Kelly Rowland

 Kelly Rowland made pregnancy look effortlessly beautiful.
 Her happy and healthy baby boy, Titan Jewell Witherspoon was delivered on November 4th 2014.
 It’s been so amazing to watch Kelly grow into mommyhood both physically and emotionally.
 You can walk through Kelly’s baby bump evolution in this timeline: http://hellobeautiful.com/playlist/kelly-rowland-pregnancy-pics/item/2748745/